Tastings Event Guide

-- Enhance taste expectations by giving samples creative names (see Sample Food Names for Use with Elementary School Students) and making the display interesting and attractive.
+- Enhance taste expectations by giving samples creative names (see Alphabetical Descriptors for Creating Catchy Food Names) and making the display interesting and attractive.

 - Display an example of the whole ingredients included in the sample(s), and/or an ingredient list with nutrition facts.